The Mike Malloy Show

 The Mike Malloy Show is a syndicated progressive radio talk show hosted by long-time radio personality Mike Malloy.
 Malloy came to talk radio in 1987, moving from his position as a writer and producer at CNN.
-He is married to producer Kathy Bay, with whom he has a daughter born in July, 2004.
+He was married to former producer Kathy Bay from 1997–2020, with whom he has a daughter born in July, 2004.
 He has an additional five children, all grown, and six grandchildren.